cdown/rawtojpg/README.md

         File system outputs: 22864400

-The total size of the output JPEGs is 11.5GiB, so in terms of throughput, rawtojpg does ~386MiB/s, and exiftool does ~24MiB/s -- about a 15x speedup.
+The total size of the output JPEGs is 11.5GiB, so in terms of throughput, rawtojpg does ~386MiB/s, and exiftool does ~24MiB/s.

 The key reason rawtojpg is so much faster is because it very carefully avoids overreading into the entire RAW file. exiftool does not do that and suffers